The Resurgence of Jazz in Modern Music

 Jam nights and acts like Steamdown are adored by loyal London jazz fans, while venues across the capital continue to nurture the city’s evolving sound.

-From Soho institutions to intimate listening rooms, London’s live scene remains central to the resurgence of contemporary jazz - something explored further in our guide to the best live jazz venues in London.
+From Soho institutions to intimate listening rooms, London’s live scene remains central to the resurgence of contemporary jazz, with many of the city’s most influential venues helping nurture the genre’s newest wave of musicians and audiences alike.

 "Ezra Collective's journey from the underground jazz scene to mainstream recognition highlights the growing acceptance and appreciation of contemporary jazz music..."